pulp-platform/pulpino/README.md

 - ETH compiler don't work on 32 bit machines (could be solved by later commit by Berkeley's compiler)
 - FPGA scripts should be ported to ZYBO
 - compiler doesn't handle long specifier (I changed all long variables to int unlesss the function is overwritten by another function that uses int)
+- Regression tests on Gitlab fail for  testDivRem.test (even for commits that has passed before)